 6.6 It is your responsibility to make sure there is no personally identifiable information in the vicinity of where the consignment visit will take place, e.g. road signs / house name or number or anything else that will identify your address.
 If there are signs or any other medium that will compromise your personal information / location then it is your responsibility to make sure they are removed or covered up during the containment visit.
 We cover the consigned vehicle’s registration number with our own logo plates to protect the identity of the consigned vehicle only, i.e. so it can’t be copied and used fraudulently on a similar vehicle.
 We do not cover any other number plates for other cars you may own that could be captured in the background of the images / videos – this is your responsibility to either move the vehicles or cover up the number plates if you wish to do so.

 6.7 Adjusted Commission Sales – we work with you, the Private Seller / Trade Seller, to agree and set a realistic Reserve value in line with market pricing – we don’t take on vehicles with unrealistic pricing.
 If however, an auction is close to meeting the latest Reserve price that you set / agreed to then we may, at our discretion and in the interest of a successful sale, reduce the Reserve price lower than that agreed with you.
 However, the adjustment will take into account the amount of commission due to make sure you get at least the agreed reserve back.
-For example, if the original reserve is say £10,000 and we reduce it to £9,800, then £200 of our Buyer’s Premium will be paid to you, the Private Seller / Trade Seller, to make up the deficit against the agreed reserve.
+For example, if the most recent reserve price is say £10,000 and we reduce it to £9,800, then £200 of our Buyer’s Premium will be paid to you, the Private Seller / Trade Seller, to make up the deficit against the most recently agreed reserve.
 This will bring you back to receiving the same minimum amount that you previously set.
 It’s important to note that this deficit is made up to the latest reserve price only e.g. say you had an initial reserve price of £10,000 upon agreement, and then reduced yourself to £9,000 at a later stage, then this £9,000 is considered the latest / new reserve price – if we (Trade Classics) subsequently reduce the reserve further before the end of the auction to say £8,800 then you will get a £200 shortfall payment to the latest reserve, and not the £1,200 to the initial reserve price.

 7.1 We will not be liable in any way or under any circumstances for any loss or damage that you may incur as a result of such Vehicle Listings, nor for any errors or omissions in Vehicle Listings.
 Use of and reliance upon Vehicle Listings is entirely at your own risk.